 2. No revisions, except in one very special case.

-Note.
-You can’t ask much for $5 so I’m not going to criticize these works in terms of their design.
+You can’t ask much for $5, so I’m not going to criticize these works in terms of their design.
 However, these examples may benefit both designers and employers.
 Designers will recognize some thought patterns that accompany good design and potential employers may learn the benefit of precise requirements.

 BMX

-The designer didn’t use the reference but gave me a common portrayal of a bike – 2 wheels and an odd frame.
+The designer didn’t use the reference but gave me a common portrayal of a bike—two wheels and an odd frame.
 Then he played with the handlebars a bit.
-Instead of one BMX I got 3 city bikes.
+Instead of one BMX, I got three city bikes.
 Good deal?

-A plus here is that the designer tried to make an icon recognizable at small sizes, though I never specified such a requirement.
+A plus is that the designer tried to make an icon recognizable in small sizes, though I never specified such a requirement.

 A BMX bike is all about proportions and its low saddle.
 Here is an example:

-To be honest the city bike is a lucky ticket for any designer.
-By simply tracing the contours you get a decent result, no traps.
-Yet I must mention a few interesting points about this design.
-The designer left off the carrier though added a lamp… childhood memories, perhaps?
+To be honest, the city bike is a lucky ticket for any designer.
+Tracing the contours gives you a decent result—no traps.
+Yet, I must mention a few interesting points about this design.
+The designer left off the carrier and added a lamp… childhood memories, perhaps?

-There are two critical details that are wrong in this design:
+Two critical details are wrong in this design:

 The handlebar.
-A racer has many miles to cover, so attaching a hot spa stone instead of a curved handlebar to his bicycle would be a very sophisticated form of torture.
-A curved (or drop) handlebar has many variations but they all look more or less the same in a simplified version – curved.
+A racer has many miles to cover, so attaching a hot spa stone instead of a curved handlebar to his bicycle would be a very sophisticated torture.
+A curved (or drop) handlebar has many variations, but they all look more or less the same in a simplified version – curved.

-The seat of a racing bike is usually higher than the handlebars, letting a racer take more horizontal position while riding.
-Given the fact that the racer is not only steering with a hot spa stone, but also sitting on another one, the whole thing suddenly becomes cruel and possibly even illegal in a few states.
+The seat of a racing bike is usually higher than the handlebars, allowing a racer to take a more horizontal position while riding.
+Given that the racer is steering with a hot spa stone and sitting on another one, the whole thing suddenly becomes cruel and possibly even illegal in a few states.

 Jokes aside, this is a decent city bike design, but not a racing one.
 I had to check 3 times if I sent the right reference.
 Perhaps the guy just sent me one of his old designs and got an easy $5.